jbgariel/algolia-assignment/README.md

 ## Setup the container

-Build and run the container:
+Clone the repo then build and run the container:
 ```
 docker-compose build
 docker-compose up -d